A week of coronavirus anxiety, in 11 Google searches

 5. “Cancel trip”

 Speaking of social distancing, people are trying to figure out whether they need to cancel travel plans.
-The search data show that trips to Italy are of particular concern, given the scope of the coronavirus outbreak there.
-But so far this search has only reached one-ninth of a Kardashian in terms of popularity.
+The search data shows that trips to Italy are of particular concern, given the scope of the coronavirus outbreak there.
+But so far this search has reached only one-ninth of a Kardashian in terms of popularity.

 6. “Solano County”